What is Hailey-Hailey disease?

 What are the symptoms of Hailey-Hailey disease?

 During a flare-up, the affected skin may become uncomfortable, with burning and itching symptoms.
 This is aggravated if the skin surfaces are continually rubbing against each other, such as in the groin when walking.
-Flare-up tend to settle down in a few days with appropriate treatment although sometimes it may improve without treatment.
+Flare-ups tend to settle down in a few days with appropriate treatment although sometimes they may improve without treatment.

-Severe and painful flare-up in an area such as the groin, genital area or in the crease of the buttocks may make walking and working so uncomfortable that a patient might need a few days of rest.
-Severe flare-ups may be lead to infection and discharge and may lead to an unpleasant smell from the affected areas.
+Severe and painful flare-ups in an area such as the groin, genital area or in the crease of the buttocks may make walking and working so uncomfortable that an individual may need a few days of rest.
+Severe flare-ups may lead to infection and discharge, which may cause increased pain or a strong smell from the affected areas.
+The affected areas may become particularly problematic if secondarily infected.
+This may be due to bacterial and/or viral (particularly the cold sore virus) infection.

 What does Hailey-Hailey disease look like?

 The condition usually first appears between the ages of 15 and 40 years, but it may begin at any age.
 The severity of the condition varies widely and is unpredictable.
-Red, scaly areas, superficial blisters or raw areas appear at areas of friction, especially at the sides of the neck, in the skin folds under the arms, groin or under the breasts.
+Red, scaly areas, superficial blisters or raw areas appear at areas of friction, especially at the sides of the neck and in the skin folds (under the arms, groin or under the breasts).
 The skin looks normal in between flare ups, and does not scar.
-Some patients notice that their condition improves as they get older.
+However some patients may find that there is a brown discolouration that can occur as a result of the inflammation (post-inflammatory hyperpigmentation), which can take months to fade.
+Some people notice that their condition improves as they get older.

 How will Hailey-Hailey disease be diagnosed?

 It is very common for the condition to be mistaken for other skin conditions such as eczema, psoriasis, contact dermatitis (due to an allergy), fungal infection or impetigo (a bacterial skin infection).
-The diagnosis of Hailey-Hailey disease can be confirmed by examining a sample of the skin (a biopsy) under the microscope.
-A test called direct immunofluorescence is also performed on a skin biopsy to confirm the diagnosis.
+The diagnosis of Hailey-Hailey disease can be confirmed by taking a sample of the skin (a biopsy) for examination under the microscope.
+A second biopsy is often taken for direct immunofluorescence to confirm the diagnosis.

 Can Hailey-Hailey disease be cured?

-No. The underlying genetic defect cannot be altered; however, treatment does help with varying periods of remission.
+No. The underlying genetic defect cannot be altered; however, treatment does help with prevention of flare-ups and may increase the speed of healing.

 How can Hailey-Hailey disease be treated?